 WAC 173-350-021 Determination of solid waste.
 (1) Determination of solid waste - Applicability.
 This section must be applied when determining whether a material is a solid waste as defined in WAC 173-350-100.
 Some waste materials already have criteria for use, or standards to no longer be considered solid waste, in other sections of this rule.
-This section may not be applied to the following materials:
+This section may not be applied to the following materials regulated under other sections of this chapter: